There are now 3 possible online modes for units:

 - 6 points

-- Students are able to (1) demonstrate proficiency and knowledge of human factors; (2) demonstrate writing skills; and (3) demonstrate knowledge of human factors assessment.
+Students are able to (1) demonstration of proficiency and knowledge of human factors; (2) demonstration of writing skills; and (3) knowledge of human factors assessment.

-- Typically this unit is assessed in the following ways: (1) case report/task analysis; (2) examination; and (3) consultancy proposal.
+Indicative assessments in this unit are as follows: (1) task analysis; (2) seminar portfolio; (3) consultancy proposal; and (4) attendance.
 Further information is available in the unit outline.

 - Unit Coordinator(s)